Article

 *Hebrew version available here

 From day one, we have called for the immediate release of all the hostages, and for access to them.
+We have reiterated that hostage-taking is prohibited under international humanitarian law (IHL).
 We have continuously requested information on them and their current health condition.
-We haven´t stopped doing so and will continue as long as it takes.
+We haven´t stopped doing so and will continue until all hostages are released.

-We have now facilitated multiple release operations and we are relieved that more than 100 persons were reunited with their loved ones.
+We have facilitated multiple release operations and we are relieved that more than 100 persons were reunited with their loved ones.
 But it is not enough – we have repeatedly confirmed our readiness to facilitate the release of all hostages.
-While we wish we had the power to make the decisions and create the conditions for our access to materialize, we do not.
 For this to occur, parties need to reach an agreement.
-If this does not happen, the ICRC cannot take action.
+If this does not happen, the ICRC cannot act.

 Below are some answers to common questions we received.
 We will continue to update this document as needed.